The Secret Life of Pets 2: Plot

-Meanwhile, Snowball, who dreams of being a superhero, meets Shih Tzu Daisy, who explains that she needs him to assist her in rescuing Hu, a white tiger she met on an airplane, who is being held captive by an abusive circus owner known as Sergei.
-Daisy and Snowball sneak into the circus, and in spite of Sergei's pack of black wolves, they free Hu.
-However, during the escape, Daisy loses her flower clip, which the wolves use to track her down later.
+Meanwhile Snowball, who dreams of being a superhero, meets a Shih Tzu named Daisy, who explains that she needs help to rescue Hu, a white tiger being held captive by abusive circus owner Sergei.
+Daisy and Snowball sneak into the circus, and evade Sergei's pack of wolves to free Hu.
+However, during the escape, Daisy loses her flower clip, which the wolves use to track her down.

-Daisy and Snowball take Hu to Pops' apartment first; Pops reluctantly lets Hu stay for one night, but due to his destruction of the apartment, Hu is kicked out the next day and relocated to Max and Duke's apartment.
-Around the same time, the family returns from the trip to the farm.
-Sergei and his wolves track Daisy down and capture her and Hu.
-Sergei escapes in a circus train in which Snowball, Max, and Norman pursue while contacting Gidget for assistance in the chase.
-Gidget, Max's friends, and the cats take their owner off in her car, in pursuit of the train.
+Daisy and Snowball take Hu to Pops' apartment first; Pops reluctantly lets Hu stay, but after he makes a mess, he is relocated to Max and Duke's apartment.
+That night, Duke and Max return from their trip, while Sergei and his wolves track Daisy there and capture her along with Hu, fleeing on a train.
+Max helps Snowball and Norman chase down Sergei as they contact Gidget for assistance in the chase.
+Gidget, Max’s friends, and the cats trick the cat lady into driving in her own car, in pursuit of the train.

-Max takes out the wolves and Snowball fires Sergei's pet monkey out of a cannon, while freeing Daisy.
-The monkey lands on Max, knocking him off the train.
-Max, using his newfound bravery Rooster gave him, successfully jumps back onto the train from the top of a tunnel.
-The rest of the animals free Hu and kick Sergei out of the train.
-Before they can escape, Sergei stops them and plans to kill them all using a gun.
-Gidget and the rest of the pets knock him out with the cat lady's car and offer the animals a ride back home.
-Life resumes normally, with Hu finding a new home with Chloe, and Max sending Liam off to kindergarten, no longer worried for him.
+Upon reaching the train, Max is ambushed by the wolves, so he takes out all of them, and Snowball fights and fires Sergei's pet monkey out of a cannon while freeing Daisy.
+The monkey lands on top of Max, thus knocking him off the train; using his newfound bravery, he jumps back onto the train from the top of a tunnel.
+The other pets free Hu and kick Sergei out of the train but before they can escape, Sergei holds them at gunpoint and plans to kill them.
+Gidget and the cat lady knock Sergei out with their car, and offer the animals a ride back home.
+Life resumes as normal, with Hu finding a new home with the cat lady, and Max letting go of his anxiety for Liam while sending him off to preschool.